Asuka Langley Soryu: In other media

 In a scene from the last episode of the animated series, an alternate reality is presented with a completely different story than in the previous installments, where Asuka is a normal middle school student and a childhood friend of Shinji Ikari, the Evangelion units never existed, and Asuka did not experience any childhood trauma regarding her mother Kyōko.
 A similar version of events can be found in Neon Genesis Evangelion: Angelic Days, and the parody series Petit Eva: Evangelion@School, where she behaves like a sister towards Shinji.
 In Neon Genesis Evangelion: Campus Apocalypse, Asuka is a foreign exchange student, and uses a whip in battle.
 She is also present in Neon Genesis Evangelion: Legend of the Piko Piko Middle School Students.
 The simulation game Neon Genesis Evangelion: Ayanami Raising Project includes an expansion in its PlayStation 2 version that allows the player to take on the role of Asuka's guardian instead of Rei's.
 She is also available as a romantic option in Neon Genesis Evangelion: Girlfriend of Steel 2nd, Neon Genesis Evangelion 2, Neon Genesis Evangelion: Shinji Ikari Raising Project and its manga adaptation.
 In Neon Genesis Evangelion: Anima, Asuka is older, more stable and mature, having developed a strong friendship with Shinji and even Rei.
 Asuka also merges with her Eva unit turning into a hybrid named Crimson A1.

-She also appears in the crossover Transformers x Evangelion, in the video games based on the original animated series and media not related to the Evangelion franchise, including Honkai Impact 3rd, Monster Strike, Super Robot Wars, Tales of Zestiria, Puzzle & Dragons, Keri hime sweets, Summons Board, Puyopuyo!!
-Quest and in an official Shinkansen Henkei Robo Shinkalion cross-over episode.
+She also appears in the crossover Transformers x Evangelion, in the video games based on the original animated series and media not related to the Evangelion franchise, including Honkai Impact 3rd, Monster Strike, Super Robot Wars, Tales of Zestiria, Puzzle & Dragons, Keri Hime Sweets, Summons Board, Puyopuyo!!
+Quest, The First Descendant, and in an official Shinkansen Henkei Robo Shinkalion cross-over episode.
 In the Super Robot Wars franchise, she butts heads with Kouji Kabuto, the pilot of Mazinger Z and Mazinkaiser.
 It is also implied that she developed crushes on famous heroes such as Char Aznable and Amuro Ray, but proves jealous of Shinji, who crushes for Lynn Minmay of the Macross franchise.
+In 2026 a new series based on Neon Genesis Evangelion has been announced, with game designer Yoko Taro as main writer; after the announcement, Stellar Blade director Hyung-Tae Kim created an illustration of Asuka surrounded by masks of Emil, a character from Yoko Taro's game Nier, asking Yoko Taro to handle her character well.
+This artwork proved to be controversial for relying on artificial intelligence, with Nier: Automata designer commenting, "This is the first time I've seen something I created clearly incorporated into a generative AI.
+The peepholes and paint quirks remain exactly as they were."
+Asuka is set to appear as a playable character via downloadable content in Sonic Racing: CrossWorlds.